-They may play from the spot with a guide's help, or with the run without guide's help.
+They may play from the spot or with the run without guide's help.

 7 COACHES AND ASSISTENTS/GUIDES

 7.1 Coaches

 Each athlete should play with a coach who sits behind the track during the game.
 The person who sits behind can be also an assistant trainer or athlete but must be a member of the official delegation.